How do I get a Bitcoin Cash wallet with CoinText?

 CoinText is private and secure for casual use.
 CoinText never holds funds.
 The system does not write data to disk and stores no information about phone numbers, keypairs, or transactions pushed through the system.
-There’s no database to attack.
+There’s no database layer.
 All transactions are settled immediately on-chain.

 CoinText has multiple safeguards against number spoofing (faking caller ID on SMS messages) like using the originating number as the seed and two-factor authentication (2FA) for SEND commands that a spoofer can’t receive.

-But because CoinText relies on some third-party services, it is recommended to treat it the same as cash in your physical wallet and export your private key.
-Cold storage using paper or hardware wallets is more appropriate for your long-term BCH hodlings.
+Because CoinText relies on some third-party services, it is recommended to treat it the same as cash in your physical wallet and export your private key.
+CoinText is for casual spending and spreading adoption.
+Use cold storage for your long-term BCH hodlings.

 Where is my private key?